apache/cordova-plugin-vibration/README.md

     // Vibrate for 3 seconds
     navigator.vibrate([3000]);

+### Android Quirks

+Calls to `navigator.vibrate` will immediately return `false` if user hasn't tapped on the frame or any embedded frame yet.
+Please checkout https://issues.apache.org/jira/browse/CB-14022 for more information.

 #### iOS Quirks

 - __time__: Ignores the specified time and vibrates for a pre-set amount of time.